 TYPES OF CONTRIBUTIONS

-Periodically the editorial board invites a number of specialists to write a review on arguments of general interest to the anthropological audience.
+Invited Reviews Periodically the editorial board invites a number of specialists to write a review on arguments of general interest to the anthropological audience.
 Apart from describing the state of the art, the authors may present critical comments and personal points of view.
 The distinctive feature of JASs Invited Reviews is in the attention the authors pay to the way in which other disciplines may help solve open problems as well as to the usefulness of notions, approaches and methodologies discussed in the paper for other fields of research.
 This may be done by including an ad hoc section Interdisciplinary implications or by incorporating the discussion in other sections.
 Furthermore, whenever possible, a list of selected web sites relevant to the argument treated should be presented in the section Info on the web.
+The writing style and use of explanatory figures should make the contents accessible to a wide audience ranging from specialists to graduate and phD students.
+The length should not exceed 20,000 words (text, abstract and references) with no more than 6 figures and 6 tables.
+The authors are also encouraged to submit updates of particular importance of their work after publication of the review, which will be both put online and published in the subsequent volumes (see below).

-This section is devoted at presenting studies of the history of Anthropology, which are usually invited (see Destro Bisol and Paine, JASs 89:7-8).
+JASs Historical Corner This section is devoted at presenting studies of the history of Anthropology, which are usually invited (see Destro Bisol and Paine, JASs 89:7-8).
 The same rules of Invited Reviews apply to these contributions.

-The JASs welcomes original reports of scientific research or commentaries concerning all fields of evolutionary Anthropology.
+Reports The JASs welcomes original reports of scientific research or commentaries concerning all fields of evolutionary Anthropology.
 The length should not exceed 10,000 words (text, abstract and references), with 4 figures and 4 tables.

+Correspondence & Notes This section is devoted to: · concise presentations of research work; · comments and clarifications concerning works previously presented in the JASs. · points of view on open problems for research, teaching and scientific policy of Anthropology.
 All these contributions are neither subdivided in sections or require an abstract.
 Their maximum length is of 1500 words for the text, with no more than 2 figures or tables and 10 references.

-Periodically the JASs editorial board chooses an interdisciplinary subject of topical interest and invites one or more specialists to write a commentary.
+JASs forum Periodically the JASs editorial board chooses an interdisciplinary subject of topical interest and invites one or more specialists to write a commentary.
 We encourage colleagues to submit their comments on the forum and guarantee a quick refereeing by the Editorial Board.
 Please note that all contributions to the JASs forum will be put both online and published in the printed version.
 The length should not exceed 1500 words of text (with no abstract) with no more than 5 references.

 MANUSCRIPT PREPARATION